 The question is – What does it take to get “it” right?

 The “it” most often is the functionality – which we have rock solid QA processes to test and evaluate.
-But the “it” also consists of design, combination of elements, placement of contents on a page, sometimes even colour, orientation etc. that play a prominent role in the overall acceptance of the product by its end user.
+But the “it” also consists of design, a combination of elements, placement of contents on a page, sometimes even color, orientation etc. that play a prominent role in the overall acceptance of the product by its end user.

 A branch of testing that can help a great deal in this area is the Multivariate Testing and A/B testing.

-Both these are targeted at web page optimization and improving conversion rate (the rate at which visitors becomes customers or returning visitors- in turn business) for a website.
+Both these are targeted at web page optimization and improving conversion rate (the rate at which visitors becomes customers or returning visitors- in turn, business) for a website.

 What is Multivariate Testing?

-Let us begin with an example.
+Let us begin with an Example.

-If a certain website is working on designing/redesigning/determining the effectiveness of a page that should have an image and the corresponding text- After careful consideration and deliberation if the company short lists the following two images and two sentences- the possible combinations of them could be as follows:
+If a certain website is working on designing/redesigning/determining the effectiveness of a page that should have an image and the corresponding text- After careful consideration and deliberation if the company shortlists the following two images and two sentences- the possible combinations of them could be as follows: